Tips and advice on garden care in March

-Spring has officially begun and, as your garden is beginning to wake up after its rest through the colder months, you now need to start spending time in your outdoor space whenever the weather permits.
+Spring has officially begun and your garden is beginning to wake up after resting through the colder months.

-Now that March is here, it’s time to prepare your garden for summer – doing the preparation now will save you time throughout the rest of the year, so bundle up warm and get outside.
+And remember that any preparation done now will save you time throughout the rest of the year.
+So let's bundle up warm and get outside - your garden beckons!

 Tools & materials required

-If your lawn’s looking tired and you just want to spruce it up and not replace it, you can apply fertiliser.
-However if there’s a lot of frost wait until it’s a little warmer else any growth will be lost.
+If your lawn’s looking tired, apply lawn feed.
+If there’s a lot of frost wait until it’s a little warmer as any growth will be lost.

-Before planting anything new, tidy up any perennials by removing any foliage that’s brown, which will allow the new foliage space to grow.
+Before planting anything new, tidy up perennials by removing any brown foliage.
+This will allow space for the new foliage to grow.

 Remove all weeds and moss on your patios and drives before washing.
-And when it comes to your furniture, check whether it would benefit from being painted or treated after cleaning to make sure it looks great for the warmer weather.
+And check whether your garden furniture would benefit from being painted or treated after cleaning to make sure it looks great for the warmer weather.